mattcossins-arm/Arm-Developer-Labs-Staging/Projects/Projects/R-Arm-Community-Support.md

 ---
 title: "Improving R Support for the Windows on Arm Community"
+description: "This self-service project boosts the R ecosystem on Windows on Arm by identifying unsupported packages, upstreaming fixes, and automating builds—so data scientists can run their workflows natively on fast, efficient Arm64 laptops and desktops."
 subjects:
     - "Performance and Architecture"
     - "Migration to Arm"